donny/awsmap/README.md

 awsmap
 ======

-    I've always wanted a world map on my screen.
-It makes me feel kinda important in an evil villainous way :)
+    I've always wanted a world map on my dashboard.
+Like an evil villain :)

 A Dashing widget that shows a world map with AWS EC2 statuses.
 It uses [jVectorMap](http://jvectormap.com) to show the map.